 The Danforth Scholars Program honors students with a passion for helping others.
 We are looking for students who have demonstrated leadership in service and a strong commitment to community.
 Danforth Scholars are also known for their academic excellence, personal integrity, and high ideals.

-Danforth Scholars may receive full- or half-tuition scholarships.
+Danforth Scholars may receive full-tuition scholarships with a $2,500 stipend or half-tuition scholarships.
 The scholarship is renewed each year for the duration of the degree program, provided you progress academically and uphold the high standards of character required of scholars.

 For more information, visit the the Danforth Scholars Program website.